Mount Everest

-Mount Everest (known locally as Sagarmāthā (Note: सगरमाथा, /ne/) in Nepal and Qomolangma (Note: ཇོ་མོ་གླང་མ, /bo/) in Tibet) is Earth's highest mountain above sea level.
+Mount Everest (known in Nepali as Sagarmāthā (Note: सगरमाथा, /ne/), in Sherpa as Chamolangma, and in Tibetan as Jomolangma/Čhomolangma (Note: ཇོ་མོ་གླང་མ, /bo/) is the highest mountain on Earth above sea level.
 It lies in the Mahalangur Himal sub-range of the Himalayas and marks part of the China–Nepal border at its summit.
-Its height was most recently measured in 2020 by Chinese and Nepali authorities as 8,848.86 m.
+Its height was most recently measured in 2020 through a joint survey by Nepalese and Chinese authorities as 8,848.86 m.

 Mount Everest attracts many climbers, including highly experienced mountaineers.
-There are two main climbing routes, one approaching the summit from the southeast in Nepal (known as the standard route) and the other from the north in Tibet.
+There are two main climbing routes, one approaching the summit from the southeast in Nepal (known as the standard route) and the other from the north in China.
 While not posing substantial technical climbing challenges on the standard route, Everest presents dangers such as altitude sickness, weather, and wind, as well as hazards from avalanches and the Khumbu Icefall.
 As of May 2024, 340 people have died on Everest.
 Over 200 bodies remain on the mountain and have not been removed due to the dangerous conditions.

 Climbers typically ascend only part of Mount Everest's elevation, as the mountain's full elevation is measured from the geoid, which approximates sea level.
 The closest sea to Mount Everest's summit is the Bay of Bengal, almost 700 km away.
 To approximate a climb of the entire height of Mount Everest, one would need to start from this coastline, a feat accomplished by Tim Macartney-Snape's team in 1990.
 Climbers usually begin their ascent from base camps above 5000 m.
 The amount of elevation climbed from below these camps varies.
 On the Tibetan side, most climbers drive directly to the North Base Camp.
 On the Nepalese side, climbers generally fly into Kathmandu, then Lukla, and trek to the South Base Camp, making the climb from Lukla to the summit about 6000 m in elevation gain.

 The first recorded efforts to reach Everest's summit were made by British mountaineers.
 As Nepal did not allow foreigners to enter the country at the time, the British made several attempts on the North Ridge route from the Tibetan side.
 After the first reconnaissance expedition by the British in 1921 reached 7000 m on the North Col, the 1922 expedition on its first summit attempt marked the first time a human had climbed above 8000 m and it also pushed the North Ridge route up to 8321 m.
-On the 1924 expedition George Mallory and Andrew Irvine made a final summit attempt on 8 June but never returned, sparking debate as to whether they were the first to reach the top.
+On the 1924 expedition, George Mallory and Andrew Irvine made a final summit attempt on 8 June but never returned, leading to debate as to whether they were the first to reach the top.
 Tenzing Norgay and Edmund Hillary made the first documented ascent of Everest in 1953, using the Southeast Ridge route.
 Norgay had reached 8595 m the previous year as a member of the 1952 Swiss expedition.
 The Chinese mountaineering team of Wang Fuzhou, Gonpo, and Qu Yinhua made the first reported ascent of the peak from the North Ridge on 25 May 1960.